carlopacioni/amplicR/README.md

 ## Disclamer
 All reasonable care has been taken to ensure that `amplicR` functions report the correct results.
-However there is no garantee that the package is bug-free.
+However there is no guarantee that the package is bug-free.
 Also, `amplicR` was developed on a machine running windows 7 and no testing on other OS has been conducted so far.
 I can't see any reason why it would not work on linux or mac, but if in doubt, you may want to replicate the results on a windows